 “It could save 610,000 lives in the U.S. alone!”

 So that’s pretty much just hooey.
-Not that the technology doesn’t exist, it does — and it’s not “a professional” who thinks it will “dramatically impact mortality rates,” it’s the Chairman and President of the company that’s trying to develop a commercial sensor that uses this kind of “passive listening” technology.
+Not that the technology doesn’t exist, it does — it just doesn’t mean anything for IO, or anyone else in the near term.
+And it’s not “a professional” who thinks it will “dramatically impact mortality rates,” it’s the Chairman and President of the company that’s trying to develop a commercial sensor that uses this kind of “passive listening” technology.
 They’re called Infrasonix, and they’re currently trying to develop a prototype of what they call an “Infrascope,” which essentially just collects sound at low frequencies and can therefore listen to things like the blood flowing through the body.

 But the “hooey” is that this doesn’t have anything to do with ION Geophysical, or with any other manufacturer of infrasound detectors or sensors.
 They haven’t even designed a product yet, let alone try to source the parts, and there are at least dozens of manufacturers of sensors that can detect infrasonic frequencies, none of whom would have their financial picture changed meaningfully by this in the near term (no, in case you’re curious, Infrasonix is not public — this is a crowd-funded startup that will probably raise more money to take their next steps fairly soon.
 I’m sure they’d like to get involved with a large medical device or wearables company to commercialize a product, but there are also tons of other researchers working in this area.
 Infrasonix licensed their technology from NASA, for whatever that’s worth, and, again (and perhaps obviously), has nothing to do with ION or any of the other major seismic sensor companies… it seems to just be a story that makes ION’s sensor business sound more important than it is.